zeon-studio-portal/barry-portfolio-nextjs/content/sections/podcasts.md

 enable: true
 title: PODCASTS WITH POSITIVITY
 subtitle: >-
-  In a world full of depression and despair, Barry believes it's upon us to shine brighter than ever together.
+  Barry is available for podcasts interested in serving as a source of light and goodness.
 list:
   - enable: true
     head: Founders